 The items in the museum are presented in major thematic sections, displaying the archetypical images of Romanian kitsch.
 Many of them are not strictly Romanian; kitsch does not recognize borders, and trends travel quickly!
-In the world where Kim Kardashian becomes an influencer, Pitzipoanca concept is just a Romanian version of the same sort of intangible fame focused on one’s own appearance.
+In the world where Kim Kardashian becomes an influencer, the Pitzipoanca concept is just a Romanian version of the same sort of intangible fame focused on one’s own appearance.
 In every country, one could find examples of poor misjudgment of aesthetics and functions.
 But even if kitsch might be universal, the window into one country’s kitsch does give a particular insight into its identities.

-Vampires of Transylvania, politics and church
+Vampires of Transylvania, politics, and church

 One of the most famous Romanian kitsch brands is Dracula, so he naturally opens the curatorial vision of the museum.
-An imaginary character from Bram Stoker’s novel lived in Transylvania, which was not even a part of Romania in those times, and most of Romanians never heard of Dracula before the nineties, they explain.
-After the fall of communism, his story started to be exploited for touristic purposes, resulting in hilarious souvenirs, ‘alternative facts’ and even tabloid newspapers named after him!
+An imaginary character from Bram Stoker’s novel lived in Transylvania, which was not even a part of Romania in those times, and most Romanians never heard of Dracula before the nineties, they explain.
+After the fall of communism, his story started to be exploited for touristic purposes, resulting in hilarious souvenirs, ‘alternative facts’, and even tabloid newspapers named after him!

 Romanian Kitsch Museum launched Romanian Kitsch Awards in 2017.
 Even if Dracula did rank high in the category of “historic and legendary kitsch”, he was beaten by the “doctor of chemistry” Elena Ceausescu, the famous dictator’s wife who gained her academic titles with four grades of elementary school!
 The gold medal in this award category went however to one iconic figure who managed to outstrip both of these worthy competitors – the “miraculous” Arsenie Boca, Orthodox monk who knew your name and your sins before you even confessed them.
 He could also tell you your future sins, as he was clairvoyant.

-Knowing this, it is very logical that next two sections of Romanian Kitsch Museum belong to religious and communist kitsch.
+Knowing this, it is very logical that the next two sections of the Romanian Kitsch Museum belong to religious and communist kitsch.
 One of them did not survive, but they both left or still leave visible traces of their influence in Romanian cultural space, wiggling in transition.
-Priests providing confessions online is just one strange example of reaching out towards the followers who need to finance the construction of all those opulent church palaces and priests’ lifestyle mounted in gold.
+Priests providing confessions online is just one strange example of reaching out to the followers who need to finance the construction of all those opulent church palaces and priests’ lifestyle mounted in gold.

-This prime perversity, openly criticized by the museum, might be rocked only by the heritage of Nicolae Ceausescu and dictator’s dreams of erasing the Romania’s debts by starving its people, and irrational spending on costs such as constructing the most massive building in the world.
+This prime perversity, openly criticized by the museum, might be rocked only by the heritage of Nicolae Ceausescu and the dictator’s dreams of erasing Romania’s debts by starving its people, and irrational spending on costs such as constructing the most massive building in the world.
 The museum demasks another specificity of communism, still in use today.
 The so-called wooden language is the art of political speech in which one talks without saying anything.

 Romanian Kitsch Museum – immortalizing the daily trash

 From these examples, one might conclude that the kitsch gets the full potential only when one is in power.
 However, kitsch became a part of the daily life of many Romanians.
 It became omnipresent in the design of the interior of people’s homes in the late 20th century.
-Gobelin of Mona Lisa, creepy stuffed animals, cheap porcelain figurines and plastic fruit on the dining table are just some of the examples of poor taste invading Romanian homes.
+Gobelin of Mona Lisa, creepy stuffed animals, cheap porcelain figurines, and plastic fruit on the dining table are just some of the examples of poor taste invading Romanian homes.

 In Gypsy culture, kitsch doesn’t stop at heavily ornate houses, but follows them even in the afterlife!
-Their rich tombs are furnished in marble and may feature accessories such as elevators, air conditioning or LCD TVs.
+Their rich tombs are furnished in marble and may feature accessories such as elevators, air conditioning, or LCD TVs.
 Only the best for your beloved ones when they are gone!

-If you want to immortalize your kitschy moment too, Romanian Kitsch Museum offers you a photo corner with money rain.
+If you want to immortalize your kitschy moment too, the Romanian Kitsch Museum offers you a photo corner with money rain.
 After this extravagant luxurious experience of someone else’s life, you can go back to your Bronx neighborhood reality, like those graffiti guys from the beginning of the story probably did.

 At the exit of the museum, there is a garbage bin, painted in gold.
 It is a subtle reminder that trash stays trash.
 Even when it shines.